bbnko/image_classification_resnet50_fine_tuning/README.md

 <h1>Running the code

 <h4>Execute cells one-by-one in the notebook.
-<h4>Note: model training may take a considerable amount of time, depending on the hardware, expecially in case of CPU training.
+<h4>Note: model training may take a considerable amount of time, depending on the hardware, especially in case of CPU training.